"Prostitution is not the world's oldest profession. It is the world's oldest oppression." -Vednita Carter, Founder of Breaking Free

 Sex trafficking utilizes two forms of violence against its victims:

-Recognizing sex trafficking/prostitution as violence against women is the first step towards the prevention of further victimization.
+Recognizing sex trafficking and prostitution as violence against women is the first step towards the prevention of further victimization.